-1. Fulfillment of the general admission requirements for graduate students.

-2. Completion of the requirement to demonstrate a competency in reading Latin, French, German or Spanish.
-This requirement is usually fulfilled during the first year of graduate work.

-3. Completion of not less than 24 semester hours (fewer in exceptional cases) in English, Comparative Literature, or the equivalent, such as coursework in another humanitiesbased field, on the undergraduate level with a success that indicates ability to pursue graduate work or equivalent preparation acceptable to the English department.
+- 1) Fulfillment of the general admission requirements for graduate students. - 2) Demonstrated competency in reading Latin, French, German or Spanish.
+This requirement is usually fulfilled during the first year of graduate work. - 3) Transcripts from all prior colleges attended, showing completed or pending bachelor's degree and not less than 24 credit hours (fewer in exceptional cases) in English, Comparative Literature, or the equivalent, such as coursework in another humanities-based field, on the undergraduate level with a success that indicates ability to pursue graduate work or equivalent preparation acceptable to the English department. - 4) Submission of official scores reported on the Graduate Record Examination (GRE) general test.

-4. Approval of the candidate's qualifications for admission by the program director.
-The department reserves the right to test the candidate's knowledge of the general fields of English and American literature.

-5. Submission of official scores reported on the Graduate Record Examination (GRE) - general test.
 A 10-15 page writing sample will be accepted in place of the GRE.
+In some cases, an exceptional GPA will be accepted in lieu of the GRE.
+Note: This paper is required of applicants wishing to be considered for the Learning Teacher Fellowship.

-1. Fulfillment of the general requirements for the master's degree.

-2. Satisfactory completion of 30 credit hours in English graduate level courses.

-3. All English graduate students must pass ENG 500: Bibliography and Methods of Research, and English 504: Composition Theory
+- 1) Fulfillment of the general requirements for the master's degree. - 2) Satisfactory completion of 30 credit hours in English graduate level courses. - 3) All English graduate students must pass ENG 500: Bibliography and Methods of Research, and English 504: Composition Theory.

-4. A written comprehensive examination covering the required reading as listed on the English Graduate Reading List.
+- 4) A written comprehensive examination covering the required reading as listed on the English Graduate Reading List.
 For this examination, two grades are possible: Pass or Fail.
 Should the student fail in the first attempt, he or she is given one more chance to take those parts of the examination which have proved unsatisfactory.
-Students may not take the written comprehensive exam more than one time per any given semester.

-5. An oral comprehensive examination, which takes the form of a thesis defense.
-6. Learning/Teaching Fellows, Students who are awarded Learning/Teaching Fellows are required to meet on a weekly basis with the composition director.
+Students may not take the written comprehensive exam more than one time per any given semester. - 5) An oral comprehensive examination, which takes the form of a thesis defense. - 6) Learning/Teaching Fellows: Students who are awarded Learning/Teaching Fellows are required to meet on a weekly basis with the composition director.
 The meetings will be a mandatory condition of their award, but it will not be a curricular requirement.
 The meetings will provide intensive pedagogical training for tutoring or teaching.